 Program overview

-The Bachelor of Science - Mathematics - Second Degree General Candidates program at Queen's University is designed for individuals who already hold a degree and wish to pursue a second degree in Mathematics.
-This program offers a comprehensive curriculum that emphasizes analytical thinking, problem-solving skills, and a deep understanding of mathematical concepts.
-It is ideal for those looking to enhance their qualifications and open new career opportunities in various fields that require strong mathematical skills.
+The Bachelor of Science in Mathematics - Second Degree General Candidates at Queen's University is designed for individuals who already hold a degree and wish to pursue a second degree in mathematics.
+This program provides a comprehensive understanding of mathematical principles and their applications, preparing students for various professional opportunities.
+The curriculum emphasizes critical thinking, problem-solving, and analytical skills, which are essential in today's data-driven world.
+Students will engage in a rigorous academic environment that fosters collaboration and innovation, making it an excellent choice for those looking to enhance their qualifications in the field of mathematics.

 Featured Experiences

-The Bachelor of Science in Mathematics program offers several unique experiences that enhance the learning journey:
+The Bachelor of Science in Mathematics program offers several unique experiences that enrich the educational journey:

-• Access to state-of-the-art laboratories and resources for hands-on learning.
+• Access to state-of-the-art laboratories and research facilities.

 • Field experiences that provide real-world applications of mathematical concepts.

-• Joint partner programs with industry leaders to facilitate networking and career development.
+• Joint partner programs with industry leaders to enhance learning and career prospects.

 Career Options